thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 - in Asset Handler:
     - Function to set and activate at the same time the rule in an asset handler:
         ```c
-        function setOracleRuleId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function setOracleRuleId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in an asset handler:
+    - Function to activate/deactivate the rule for the supplied actions in an asset handler:
         ```c
-        function activateOracleRule(bool _on, uint32 ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function activateOracleRule(ActionTypes[] calldata _actions, bool _on, uint32 ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an asset handler:
+    - Function to know the activation state of the rule for the supplied action in an asset handler:
         ```c
-        function isOracleActive(uint32 ruleId) external view returns (bool);
+        function isOracleActive(ActionTypes _action, uint32 ruleId) external view returns (bool);
         ```
-    - Function to get the rule Ids from an asset handler:
+    - Function to get the rule Ids for the supplied action from an asset handler:
         ```c
-        function getOracleRuleIds() external view returns (uint32);
+        function getOracleRuleIds(ActionTypes _action) external view returns (uint32);
         ```
     - Function to remove a rule:
         ```c